Quilting with machine embroidery stabilizers

 When designs like these are put into quilt blocks, I think they need some serious background quilting.
 The center design of each square was free motion 'ditch quilted' and then the backgrounds were completely stippled.

-background visually recede.
+Stippling makes a background visually recede.
 In these quilts, it also serves to camouflage the natural tendency of heavily stitched designs to want to 'pillow' or 'bubble' up.
 If you have dense designs like these, you could also run a line or two of quilting through them to control the bubble.

 Using a Cutaway Stabilizer